James4Ever0/swm/README.md

 USB debugging (ADB) must be enabled.

-Your phone need to be rooted, and `com.android.shell` must have root permission.
+Your phone needs to be rooted, and `com.android.shell` must have root permission.

 ## Features